Monnoroch/ColorHighlighter/README.md

 **Usage :**

-Just click or move the cursor (or multiple cursors) on the color code e.g. #FFFFFF and it'll be highlighted with its real color.
+Just click or move the cursor (or multiple cursors) on the color code e.g. "#FFFFFF" and it'll be highlighted with its real color.
 These color formats are currently supported:
 - All CSS color formats.
-- Hexademical RGBA (#FFFFFFFF).
+- Hexademical RGBA ("#FFFFFFFF").
 - Named colors like "green", "black" and many others.
 - Less/sass/scss variables (supports importing from another files).
 - [VAL, VAL, VAL] and [VAL, VAL, VAL, VAL] when editing *.sublime-theme files.
 Where VAL can be the following: